dansanderson/easyasm65/README.md

 ### `!warn`

-`!warn "..."`
+`!warn "..." [, "..."]`

 Prints a given PETSCII message during the assembly process.
+Arguments are string literals or number expressions.
+A number expression argument is printed as both decimal and hexadecimal, useful for debugging, such as: `123 ($7B)`

 No other Acme-style message directives are supported.
 They're only useful for conditional assembly, which is not supported.